Government expansion of health care is on the ballot in the most unlikely places

 "It really is not a Republican-Democrat issue," he said after moseying through a diner in Idaho Falls and chatting about the initiative with tables of strangers.
 "No one brought up the partisan divide, no one brought up who the president is or who the president used to be."

-The effort has also had some help from a progressive, Washington, D.C.-based nonprofit called The Fairness Project, which has offered legal and logistical assistance to campaigns in all four states, and is driving the ballot initiative strategy as a new frontier in the national fray over health care.
+The effort has also had some help from a progressive, Washington-based nonprofit called the Fairness Project, which has offered legal and logistical assistance to campaigns in all four states, and is driving the ballot initiative strategy as a new frontier in the national fray over health care.
 They’ve sent significant financial help, including at least $1.3 million to Nebraska, $2.7 million to Utah, $400,000 to Montana, and $500,000 to help get the Idaho proposition on the ballot.

 Though he also added, "grassroots enthusiasm alone isn’t enough to get on the ballot and win, and that’s where we come in."